Who is it for?

 BSc (Hons) Accounting and Finance is structured to ensure you leave the programme with highly marketable knowledge, ensuring you develop the practical skills and professionalism for your career.

-The degree produces well-rounded graduates with skills that are relevant to a wide range of careers in business, finance and accountancy.
+The undergraduate course produces well-rounded graduates with skills that are relevant to a wide range of careers in business, finance and accountancy.

 Typical jobs for graduates include: